 Well, because this is your catalyst for change.
 If your strategies during the past year haven’t been too helpful, this is the time to note it.
 If they have, then this is the time to note that as well.
 Learn from both mistakes and successes.

 If there’s anything we learned from 2018, it’s that the market for freelancers and independent contractors is constantly growing.
 In 2018, 1 in 3 Americans has performed freelance work.
-It may be challenging to find projects and manage your work, as we have stated in a previous article, but it looks like the gig economy is here to stay.
+It may be challenging to find projects and manage your work but it looks like the gig economy is here to stay.

 The takeaway: now is the time to make the jump if you’ve ever considered it.
 Don’t wait too long or the market will be over-populated with independent contractors who have more experience freelancing and finding gigs than you.

 2. Training is key

 Freelancers and independent contractors started taking this type of work more and more seriously in 2018.
 It seems like this was the year when service providers felt the need to learn before performing.
 The demand for online courses and certifications was clearly visible.
 70% of freelancers have dedicated part of their time to completing studies in web design, app development, and content writing.
 These are all highly popular fields, so it's to be expected that more and more freelancers are trying to get specialized in these areas.